-Megan Anne Conger is a Ph.D. candidate in the Department of Anthropology at UGA.
-She has excavated throughout the US (including Mississippian mounds in the southeast, historic-era Iroquoian longhouses in New York, and half-finished pueblos in Chaco Canyon) and abroad (Bronze-Age landscapes in Mongolia).
+Dr. Conger has participated in archaeological field research throughout the US and abroad.
 She has ten years of experience working with museum collections, and specializes in collections-based research.
-Her research interests center upon trade, value, and world-system expansion, particularly in colonial contexts in North America.
+Her research interests iclude trade, value, and world-system expansion, particularly in North American colonial contexts.
 She has methodological expertise in zooarchaeology, historic trade good analyses, ethnohistory, radiocarbon dating, and Bayesian chronological modeling.
-Her dissertation work reassesses long-standing relative chronologies, including glass bead chronologies, through AMS dating and Bayesian chronological modeling.
-She is a research assistant for the NSF-funded Dating Iroquoia project, which uses AMS dating and Bayesian chronological modeling to build fine-grained chronological histories for individual Iroquoian communities.
-At CAIS, she conducts research in the AMS sample preparation lab.
+Her dissertation work reassessed long-standing relative chronologies, including glass bead chronologies, through AMS dating and Bayesian chronological modeling.

 Radiocarbon AMS Facility